jrburke/module/README.md

 ### `module.load`

-Instead of a `System.import()`, just a `module.load()` for dynamically using any modules that may or may not be loaded.
-This will most commonly be used in web pages to start module loading, but could also be used inside a module.
+`module.load()` allows dynamically using any modules that may or may not be loaded.
+This will most commonly be used in web pages to start module loading, but could also be used inside a module for dependencies that are only known at runtime.
-Therefore, any local module name resolution should work with this call.

-It takes a list of modules and a callback function and returns a Promise.
+It takes a list of modules and a callback function.
+It returns a Promise.
 The success promise value is an array of module exports, but the callback function receives them as individual callback arguments.
 The promise returned will hold any error generated by the callback function, if one is generated.